MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 21. In **Server Manager Dashboard,** select **Tools** in the top right corner of the window.
 In the drop-down menu that appears, select **DNS**, which will open **DNS Manager**.
 Maximize the DNS Manager window.

 22. In the **DNS Manager** window, in the **File Explorer** section in the left-hand pane, select **LON-DC1** to expand it (if necessary).
 Under LON-DC1, expand the **Forward Lookup Zones** folder.
-In the list of Forward Lookup Zones in the left-hand pane, select the **xxxUPNxxx.xxxCustomDomainxxx.xxx** zone that you previously added in Windows PowerShell.
-Make sure you select this zone in the left-hand pane and not in the right-hand detail pane.
+In the list of Forward Lookup Zones in the side pane, select the **xxxUPNxxx.xxxCustomDomainxxx.xxx** zone that you previously added in Windows PowerShell.
+Make sure you select this zone in the file tree in the side pane and not in the middle detail pane.

-23. Right-click on this **xxxUPNxxx.xxxCustomDomainxxx.xxx** zone that you previously selected in the left-hand pane.
-In the menu that appears, select **Other New Records...** (Note: If you right-click on the zone in the right-hand detail pane, the **Other New Records...** option will be disabled).
+23. Right-click on this **xxxUPNxxx.xxxCustomDomainxxx.xxx** zone that you previously selected in the side pane.
+In the menu that appears, select **Other New Records...** (Note: If you mistakenly right-click on the zone in the middle detail pane, the **Other New Records...** option will be disabled).

 24. In the **Resource Record Type** window that appears, in the **Select a resource record type** field, scroll down and select **Text (TXT),** and then select the **Create Record...** button at the bottom of the window.